tinglesoftware/dependabot-azure-devops/README.md

 ## Configuring experiments
 Dependabot uses an internal feature flag system called "experiments".
 Typically, experiments represent new features or changes in logic which are still being ]internal] tested before becoming generally available.
 In some cases, you may want to opt-in to experiments to work around known issues or to opt-in to preview features.

-Experiments can be enabled using the `experiments` task input with a comma-seperated list of key/value pairs representing the enabled experiments e.g. `experiments: 'tidy=true,vendor=true,goprivate=*'`.
+Experiments vary depending on the package ecyosystem used; They can be enabled using the `experiments` task input with a comma-seperated list of key/value pairs representing the experiments e.g. `experiments: 'tidy=true,vendor=true,goprivate=*'`.

+> [!WARNING]
+> For convenience, known experiments as of v0.275.0 are listed below; **This be out-of-date at the time of reading.**

 > [!TIP]
-> The list of experiments are not [publicly] documented, but can be found by searching the dependabot-core GitHub repository using queries like ["enabled?(x)"](https://github.com/search?q=repo%3Adependabot%2Fdependabot-core+%2Fenabled%5CW%5C%28.*%5C%29%2F&type=code) and ["fetch(x)"](https://github.com/search?q=repo%3Adependabot%2Fdependabot-core+%2Foptions%5C.fetch%5C%28.*%2C%2F&type=code).
+> To find the latest list of Dependabot experiments, search the `dependabot-core` GitHub repository using queries like ["enabled?(x)"](https://github.com/search?q=repo%3Adependabot%2Fdependabot-core+%2Fenabled%5CW%5C%28.*%5C%29%2F&type=code) and ["options.fetch(x)"](https://github.com/search?q=repo%3Adependabot%2Fdependabot-core+%2Foptions%5C.fetch%5C%28.*%2C%2F&type=code).

-> [!NOTE]
-> For convenience, the known experiments as of v0.275.0 as listed below; this could become out-of-date at anytime.

 |Package Ecosystem|Experiment Name|Value Type|Description|
 |--|--|--|--|